 Table 2.7 shows the historic (1981-82) uses and the planned monthly uses within the Owens Valley for 2015-16.
 The in-valley uses shown on Table 2.7 consist of irrigation, stockwater, recreation, and wildlife projects, E/M supply, Lower Owens River Project (LORP) usage, 1600 Acre-Feet Projects, and usage pursuant to California Health and Safety Code Section 42316 for dust abatement projects on Owens Lake.
-As shown in Table 2.7 and Figure 2.11, LADWP plans to provide approximately 127,400 acre-feet for in-valley uses this runoff year, not including water supplied to the Owens Valley reservations.
+As shown in Table 2.7 and Figure 2.11, LADWP plans to provide approximately 121,200 acre-feet for in-valley uses this runoff year, not including water supplied to the Owens Valley Native American Indian lands.

 The most notable change in the Owens Valley water uses for 2015-16 is the significantly low water availability for irrigation.
-As shown in Figure 2.11, only 21,500 acre-feet of water is expected to be available for irrigation in 2015-16, while in 2014-15 there was approximately 43,500 acre-feet used for irrigation.
-However, if agreements are reached to reduce any of the Owens Valley uses for the 2015-16 irrigation season, then the water savings will go to irrigation in the Owens Valley this irrigation season instead of the use(s) outlined in this operations plan.
+As shown in Figure 2.11, only 16,500 acre-feet of water will be available for irrigation in 2015-16, while in 2014-15 there was approximately 43,500 acre-feet used for irrigation.

-The extremely low forecasted runoff for the year is the primary reason that there will be a reduction in water supply for irrigation.
+The abysmal forecasted runoff for the year is the primary reason that there is significantly less water available for irrigation.
 The expect supply during a 36% of normal expected runoff year will result in a natural drop in irrigation.
 2014-15 was a 52% of normal runoff year, which tied for the lowest year on record.
 Also, export from the Mono Basin will be 4,500 acre-feet, down from 16,000 acre-feet for the recent past.
-Even with no water expected to be delivered to Haiwee Reservoir during the irrigation season, typical uses in the Owens Valley will far exceed runoff supply in 2015-16.
+Even with no water expected to be delivered to Haiwee Reservoir during the irrigation season, typical uses in the Owens Valley would far exceed runoff supply in 2015-16.

 The primary consumptive use of water in the Owens Valley is the Owens Lake Dust Mitigation Program (OLDMP).
 Water use in the 2014-15 runoff year by the OLDMP was 53,700 acre-feet.
-Water used for dust mitigation is anticipated to be 58,700 acre-feet.
+Water used for dust mitigation in 2015-2016 is anticipated to be 60,700 acre-feet.